NickTomlin/til/README.md

     - basic origanization:
       - non abstracted store
       - dispatcher
+          - highlight the following differences from pub/sub listed in the flux dispatcher code:
+            > 1) Callbacks are not subscribed to particular events.
+Every payload is
+            >    dispatched to every registered callback.
+            > 2) Callbacks can be deferred in whole or part until other callbacks have
+            >    been executed.
       - actions
   2. reorganize (branch 1) (maybe have this later on?)
     - break out into multiple files